kristenprescott/VirtualAssistant/README.md

 ---

 - [ ] Make Voice Assistant global to the app
-- [ ] When fetching from weather api, a fetch command must first be made (once) before any further requests.
+- [ ] When fetching from weather api, a fetch command must first be made (once) before any further requests can be made to the weather API

 <!--
 - [ ] works